ngvs2019/ngvs2019.github.io/program.md

 ### Wednesday, June 12

-Excursion to Great Wall
+Excursion to the Great Wall
-Bus pickup from Novotel at 8
+Bus pickup from Novotel at 08:00

 ---------------------------------------------------------------